 Caring for Your Child After Immunization

-Your child may experience fever, soreness, and some swelling and redness in the area where the shot was given.
-Pain and fever may be treated with acetaminophen or ibuprofen.
-Check with your doctor to see if you can give either medication, and find out the appropriate dose.
+Your child may have a fever, soreness, and some swelling and redness in the area where the shot was given.
+For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and follow the directions carefully.

 When to Call the Doctor